 The purpose of the Signage Improvement Grant is to cover a portion of the project costs for exterior improvements to the public-facing signage of existing buildings.
 Agriculture properties which are open to the visiting public and which represent value added agricultural activity (e.g. farm retail outlet) may be eligible.
+Signage improvements must fit with the character of the community and meet heritage requirements, where applicable.

 This grant is intended to encourage commercial, industrial and agricultural property owners and tenants to install clear and effective storefront signage, which is important in communicating the products and/or services a business offers.
-Where all eligibility requirements are fulfilled, a Signage Improvement Grant may be provided for up to 50% of the eligible costs project costs.
+Where all eligibility requirements are fulfilled, a Signage Improvement Grant may be provided for up to 50% of the eligible project costs.